How to shine at interview for a graduate job in consumer goods

 General tips for answering interview questions

-Most questions are likely to be competency-based.
+Whether you're taking part in a phone interview, video interview or facing a panel at an assessment centre, most questions are likely to be competency-based.
 They may take the form of scenarios, so you are asked what you would do in a given situation.
 Your interviewer will then seek to match your responses to the company’s list of desired competencies.

 You may also be asked about your motivation for applying to the company and wanting to work in the consumer goods industry.
 It’s also a good idea to think ahead about how you will respond if you are asked about your strengths and weaknesses, your achievements, and any creative projects you have been involved in.

 It will help to be familiar with the company’s products: be prepared to be asked which is your favourite.
 It’s also a good idea to be aware of competitor products, but don’t get them muddled up.
+Commercial awareness is one of the key skills that FMCG employers are looking for.

 Try to make your answers clear and to the point.
 Although thinking about your responses to typical questions in advance will help you, you need to respond to the particular questions you are asked, rather than giving rehearsed answers.